Parallel Programming With CUDA

 0.5 TOP K Problem

-The TOP K problem is to find the top K largest or smallest elements in a set of data.
-Using CUDA reduction, the TOP K problem can be efficiently solved.
-Below are the detailed steps using CUDA reduction to implement sorting and selecting the top K largest/smallest elements:
+The TOP K problem refers to finding the top K largest or smallest elements in a dataset.
+Using CUDA reduction can efficiently solve the TOP K problem.
+The detailed steps to implement sorting and selecting the top K largest/smallest elements using CUDA reduction are as follows:

-1. Define a tuple type that contains value and index, for storing original data and their index (in order to restore the original data after sorting)
+1. Define a tuple type containing value and index for storing the original data and its index (to restore the original data after sorting)

-2. Traverse through the original data and store the data in tuples
+2. Traverse the original data and store the data in tuples

-3. Perform reduction on the tuple to get the index of the top K largest/smallest values
+3. Perform reduction operations on the tuples to obtain the indices of the top K largest/smallest values

-4. Restore the original data and sort according to index, to get the top K largest/smallest values
+4. Restore the original data and sort by index to get the top K largest/smallest values

-1. Copy the data to GPU memory float *d_data; cudaMemcpy(d_data, h_data, size, cudaMemcpyHostToDevice);
+1. Copy data to GPU memory float *d_data; cudaMemcpy(d_data, h_data, size, cudaMemcpyHostToDevice);

 1